Health & Wellness >> Healthy Weight Loss and Dieting Tips

 In order to successfully lose weight and keep it off, you need to learn how to enjoy the foods you love without going overboard.
 A diet that places all your favorite foods off limits won’t work in the long run.
 Eventually, you’ll feel deprived and will cave.
 And when you do, you probably won’t stop at a sensible-sized portion.

-Combine your treat with other healthy foods.
 You can still enjoy your favorite high-calorie treat, whether it’s ice cream, chips, cake, or chocolate.
 The key is to eat a smaller serving of it along with a lower-calorie option.
 For example, add strawberries to your ice cream or munch on carrot and celery sticks along with your chips and dip.
 By piling on the low-cal option, you can eat a diet-friendly portion of your favorite treat without feeling deprived.

-Schedule your treats.
 We are creatures are habit, and you can use this to your advantage when trying to lose weight.
 Establish regular times when you get to indulge in your favorite food.
 For example, maybe you enjoy a small square of chocolate every day after lunch, or a slice of cheesecake every Friday evening.
 Once you’re conditioned to eat your treat at those times—and those times only—you’ll stop obsessing about them at other times.

 Consider Shop with the Doc to get a handle on your shopping habits and to know what foods to buy and how to keep you house free of pit fall foods.
 Schedule an appointment with your Holistic Chiropractor to discuss your current diet and what changes you can make in your dietary considerations to support a healthy weight and a healthy body.